RobotLocomotion/drake/geometry/profiling/README.md

 ball uses a coarse tetrahedral mesh, which is typical in hydroelastic contact model.

-To visualize the contact surface and pressure, run the legacy ``drake_visualizer`` application of days past and configure Hydroelastic Contact Visualization plugin as follows:
-1. From the top menu, click on: `Plugins > Contacts > Configure Hydroelastic Contact Visualization.`
-2. Change `Maximum pressure` to a reasonably large number (for example, 4e7).
-3. Check or uncheck `Render contact surface with pressure` as you prefer.
-4. Check or uncheck `Render contact surface edges` (wireframe) as you prefer.
-5. Click `OK`.
-6. Run this profiling example.
+To visualize the contact surface and pressure, you're out of luck because we have removed support for the tool that used to show it without fixing this program to adapt.
+Sorry.
+The next time someone wants to visualize those surfaces, please update the program to use the Meshcat-based visualization.

 Instead of using polygons to represent contact surfaces, it can use triangles.
 - use triangles to represent contact surfaces,